rc glider in flight

 Calibrating servo limits and centres

-Calibration is the process of adjusting Min/Max/Subtrim.
+Calibration is the formal process of adjusting Min/Max/Subtrim.
 You can read more about calibration here.

 Channels monitor